New Jersey Domestic Violence

 The New Jersey Prevention of Domestic Violence Act is a law that offers protection against NJ domestic violence and domestic abuse.
 It applies to anyone over the age of 18 who is experiencing New Jersey domestic abuse by any of the following:

 - Person whom you are currently dating or have dated in the past

-- Father of your current or expecting child
+- Parent of your current child or of an expecting child

 New Jersey Domestic Violence—Acts of Domestic Violence

 If you are suffering from New Jersey domestic violence it is important to understand the differences between these various acts of abuse.
 A solid understanding of these variations can be the difference between obtaining a Restraining Order against your abuser and being denied this crucial protection.

 Assault—In the State of New Jersey, a person can be found guilty of either simple assault or aggravated assault.

 Simple Assault: A person can be found guilty of simple assault if he or she:

 - Attempts to cause, recklessly causes, or knowingly causes bodily injury to another person

 - Negligently uses a deadly weapon to cause bodily injury to another person